duongtd23/NSLPK-formal-verification/nspk/README.md

 ```

 The predicate specify the nonce secrecy property from the responder point of view, which is widely known as a wrong property.
 A counterexample is given in the `ctx.cafe` file.

+This is mainly to show that we correctly specify NSPK as well as NSLPK.